-The College of Business and Management welcomes the newest cohort of the Vitito Global Leadership Institute.
-The sixth cohort of leaders began their journey in the Winter 2018 semester.
+The Scott L. Carmona College of Business welcomes the newest cohort of the Vitito Global Leadership Institute.
+The ninth cohort of leaders began their journey in the Winter 2021 semester.

 Joseph Bartels: Joseph is a Sophomore BPA Major, who will be adding Computer Science to his studies soon.
 Born and raised in Saginaw, Joseph likes to fish, hunt, play sports, and be with his family.
 He would like to work for a public accounting firm when he graduates.
 One experience that had the most impact on Joseph was volunteering with Mustard Seed, a homeless shelter for women and children in Saginaw.

 Alana Brown: Alana is a junior BPA major.
 She also works as a student assistant at the Stevens Center for Family Business here at SVSU.
 Her primary leadership roles in the past have been as president of the student council and senior class at Portland St. Patrick High School.
 After growing up in a small town, she feels like SVSU has changed her outlook on life— “I now feel like I can accomplish anything I would like to.”

 Sydney Czyz: Sydney is a sophomore majoring in accounting.
 Her goals have changed dramatically over time—at one point she thought she would be a math major at a private university.
 Going to college has had a dramatic impact on her life— “it opened my eyes and my mind in a way that I see the world differently.”
 When she graduates, she wants to pass the CPA and get a job at an accounting firm.